ethers-io/ethers.js/docs/v5/getting-started/README.md

 // data it MUST be an Array (or TypedArray)
 //

-// This string is 66 chacacters long message = "0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef"
+// This string is 66 characters long message = "0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef"

 // This array representation is 32 bytes long